Tales of Mystery and Imagination (Alan Parsons Project album): Artwork

 The album's cover art was made by Hipgnosis.
 Storm Thorgerson said that Eric Woolfson and Parsons wanted a "classy" design, including a book of lyrics, lengthy credits, and a chronology of Poe's life.
-He described the recurring image of the "taped" man:
+This artwork was used in some promotional materials, including a billboard displayed on Sunset Boulevard.
+Thorgerson described the recurring image of the "taped" man:

 Poe was preoccupied with entombment.
 Many of his characters have been incarcerated in some form or other – in coffins, brick walls, or under floorboards.
 We came up with the 'taped' man – a mummy-like figure who is wrapped, not in bandages, but in 2" recording tape.
 This motif is partially horror-like, as well as being 'entombed', and the 2" tape appropriately suggests that the album is done by a producer in a studio, as opposed to a band recording material they will play on stage.
 Although the clients were intrigued by this idea they did not desire a pictorial cover but preferred instead a precise graphic representation.
 The narrow strip of illustration from George [Hardie] shows a long shadow of the taped man.

 The booklet (attached to the inside of the cover) is composed of photos related to the songs, and line drawings that explore the taped man as he thrashes about in his restricted world and strives to unravel himself.
 The illustrated capital letters continue the idea.
 The layout and drawings are by Colin Elgie.
 The sleeve is one of our better attempts at combining photographs and illustration.